sych74/database-backup-addon/docs/ManualRestoreFromDump.md

 mysql -u <username> -p <password> < /tmp/db_backup.sql
 ```

-Alternatively, you can use tools like **phpMyAdmin** for an interactive restoration.
+Alternatively, you can use tools like **phpMyAdmin** to perform an interactive restoration.

 6\.
 Start the MariaDB services on the non-master nodes: